atsign-foundation/events/README.md

 ### What?

-This repo provides visiblity to our all our events and a central place to manage as we sprint through each sprint plan.
+This repo provides visiblity to our all our events and a central place to manage as we execute through each sprint plan.

 ### How?